Crank mechanism kinematics - classic analysis

 To obtain an expression for the linear acceleration a of slider c as a function of crank angle θ we differentiate the expression for velocity v with respect to time again using the chain rule:

-plot of acceleration
+slider and crank mechanism plot of acceleration

 I welcome feedback at: